pawelorzech/retirement-planner/README.md

 ### Key Assumptions
 - Investment returns are applied annually
 - Contributions are made at year-end
-- RMDs follow the IRS Uniform Lifetime Table
+- RMDs follow the IRS Uniform Lifetime Table (USA)
-- Social Security benefits grow with inflation
+- Social Security benefits grow with inflation (USA)
+- ZUS benefits are treated as taxable income (PL)
 - Tax brackets are 2024 values (not inflation-adjusted)

 ## Configuration